 Fundamental principles of chemistry for majors in the sciences, health sciences, and engineering; topics include measurements, fundamental properties of matter, states of matter, chemical reactions, chemical stoichiometry, periodicity of elemental properties, atomic structure, chemical bonding, molecular structure, solutions, properties of gases, and an introduction to thermodynamics and descriptive chemistry.
 Basic laboratory experiments supporting theoretical principles previously listed; introduction of the scientific method, experimental design, data collection and analysis, and preparation of laboratory reports.
+Prerequisite:

-Prerequisite: MATH 1314 with a grade of "C" or better.
-Prerequisite: TSIA2 945-990 ELAR/CRC test AND 5 or higher on Essay, or IRW 0320 with a grade of "C" or better.
+MATH 1314 with a grade of "C" or better.
+Prerequisite: TSIA2 945-990

+ELAR/CRC test AND 5 or higher on Essay OR 910-944 on CRC with 5-6 on Diagnostic Test + 5 or higher on Essay, or IRW 0320 with a grade of "C" or better.